floriankraemer/floriankraemer.github.io/_posts/2024-10-03-Naming-Matters-An-Example.markdown

 And what is actually ISO3166?
 Without looking it up or remembering it, it is not possible to tell what this means.

-The method was therefore renamed to
+The method was therefore, renamed to

 ```php
 getCountryDataFromNumeric(string $numeric): ?array
 ```

-and
+and another method

 ```php
 isValidNumericCountryCode(string $numeric): bool